kostadin-t/btp-terraform/units/unit_3/lesson_1/README.md

 }
 ```

-The variable needs to have an identifier, in this case `subacount_id`.
+The variable needs to have an identifier, in this case `subaccount_id`.
 That is the only mandatory information you need to define a variable.

 > [!IMPORTANT]
 > The name of a variable can be any valid identifier except the following reserved identifiers: `source`, `version`, `providers`, `count`, `for_each`, `lifecycle`, `depends_on` and `locals`.